Keep your projects organized and remember to duplicate your current sequences at least every day to keep an archive of your past work.

 - Academy Countdown (SMPTE Leader) – 8 seconds – start at Timecode 01:00:00:00

 Your Content is not to exceed 4 minutes.
 Your credits are not to exceed 1 minute.
-Your front sequence will run for 1 minute 21 seconds.
-So that means that the maximum TRT for an F1 project would be 00:06:21:00.
+Your front sequence will run for 1 minute 16 seconds.

 Content is defined as anything which advances the narrative so titles or logos over narrative will still count as content time.
 Any questions please ask.